 About the Collection

-The Family Tree was a newsletter published by Potlatch Forests, Inc. for their employees from 1936 - 1952.
-The newsletter covers local (Northern Idaho) and national events, with a special focus on issues pertaining to Potlatch Forests, Inc. and its loggers and other employees.
-The content varies greatly — from reports on the head injuries The Family Tree: 1936, December pg.
-5) of sawmill workers to editorials on the war crimes of Hirohito (The Family Tree : 1945, March, pg.2), written near the end of WWII — and is consistently well-written and evocative of the daily life of Potlatch workers and their families during these years.
+The Family Tree was a newsletter published by Potlatch Forests, Inc. for their employees from 1936 to 1952.
+The newsletter covered national events, news local to North Idaho, with a focus on issues pertaining to Potlatch Forests, Inc. and its loggers and other employees.
+The content varied greatly — from reports on the head injuries of sawmill workers to editorials on the war crimes of Hirohito.
+The newsletter offered a valuable window into the daily life of Potlatch workers and their families during these years.

 Some other interesting Family Tree articles include:

-The collection was digitized in the summer of 2010, per user request.
-The original newsletters can be found in the published collection of Day Northwest, which can be accessed via the University of Idaho Library’s Special Collections and Archives Department.
+The collection was digitized in the summer of 2010.
+Original prints of the newsletters can be found in the Day Northwest rare books collection, held in the University of Idaho Library’s Special Collections and Archives Department.

 About Potlatch Forests, Inc.